marijnh/Eloquent-JavaScript/20_node.md

 {{index "204 (HTTP status code)", "body (HTTP)"}}

 When an ((HTTP)) ((response)) does not contain any data, the status code 204 ("no content") can be used to indicate this.
-Since deleting require any information in the response, apart from whether the operation succeeded, it is a sensible thing to return here.
+Since the response to deletion doesn't need to transmit any information beyond whether the operation succeeded, it is a sensible thing to return here.

 {{index idempotence, "error response"}}